darth-veitcher/homelab/README.md

 * TLS certificates via LetsEncrypt
 * Integrated Identity and Access Management (IDAM), supporting multiple protocols (incl.
 Oauth, OIDC and LDAP) via Keycloak

+# Why?
+What problems am I solving?
+Probably the most important question before disappearing down the rabbit hole is `Why?`.
+From my perspective I'm looking to address a couple of specific use cases, which then drive the requirements.

+* **Data (Work)**: The ability to capture, store, process and analyse large volumes of data in a cost effective fashion.
+* **Home**: I want to run some services at home (e.g. Plex, DNS, Git).

+Ideally I'd also like to be able to access this external from the house wherever I am.
+In addition, with multiple bits of hardware available to me (hangover from tinkering for years) it would be good to be able to spin up/down capacity whenever needed without having to worry about the impact on services.

 ## High level requirements, roadmap and table of contents
 * [ ] Reference Architecture (appendix)
 * [x] Configuring physical nodes